NoraUi/noraui-archetype/README.md

-# noraui-archetype
+# NORA-UI Archetype
 Maven archetype for use a NORA-UI project

-# technical documentation
+# Technical documentation

 [Public website for NoraUi (Non-Regression Automation for User Interfaces)](https://noraui.github.io/).